BainbridgeArtisanResourceNetwork/xtool-f1-laser-intro/instruction/laser-operations.md

   - make sure there is a window or door open in the outer studio
   - turn on only 1 laser (if it doesn't start check the Emergency Shutoff button)
   - launch the XCS application and connect it to the laser (top right panel)
-  - click the gear icon and make sure that all safeties are enabled
+  - click the gear icon and make sure that `all` safeties are enabled
+    - if you need to operate without lid safety consult with the Studio Monitor to make sure that safe operation can be maintained.
+Do NOT just turn it off!
   - open Settings (top left) and in Device Settings perform the `Z Homing` action

 ## Job Preparation in XCS